Comprehensive Guide to Hand and Wrist Anatomy and Conditions

 Articular cartilages are smooth material that act as shock absorbers and cushion the ends of bones at each of the 27 joints, allowing smooth movement of the hand.

-Muscles and ligaments function to control the movement of the hand.
+Ligaments function to control the movement of the hand.

 Muscles of the Hand

-There are two types of muscles in the hand:
+There are two types of muscles in the hand.

-• Intrinsic muscles are small muscles that originate in the wrist and hand.
-They are responsible for fine motor movements of the fingers during activities such as writing or playing the piano.
+• Intrinsic muscles are small muscles that originate in the wrist and hand, and are responsible for fine motor movements of the fingers.

-Each finger has six muscles controlling its movement: three extrinsic and three intrinsic muscles.
+• Extrinsic muscles originate in the forearm or elbow, control the movement of the wrist and hand, and are responsible for gross hand movements.
+Each finger has three extrinsic and three intrinsic muscles.
 The index and little finger each have an extra extrinsic extensor.

 Tendons of the Hand